Welcome!

 Fragrance Composition:

 So what does it smell like?
-It was a floral aldehyde fragrance for women, warm and heavy with a slight oriental base.
-It has been said that Snob is a copy of Jean Patou's classic, Joy perfume, in that it makes use of jasmine and rose de mai.
+It is classified as a floral aldehyde fragrance for women, warm and heavy with a slight oriental base.

 • Top notes: aldehydes, blue hyacinth, tarragon, bergamot, mountain narcissus, lemon and neroli